 Example B is active.

-Use of too many bland adjectives, adverbs, or extended, vague metaphorical comparisons can deaden the desired effect of a story (and be a sign of unimaginative writing), and should be avoided in favor of action verbs and nouns that provoke images.
+Bland adjectives and adverbs, or extended, vague metaphorical comparisons deaden desired effect and use action verbs and nouns that provoke images.

-This is an example of setting with detail embedded in scene action.
-Images are evoked.
-Subjective abstractions are avoided (e.g. of subjective writing with abstractions: The place was a mess and she was cleaning up with little enthusiasm and carelessly waved things around frustrated she had to do the work.
-A LESS ABSTRACT EXAMPLE.
-A clutter of clothes on the floor and dirty dishes in the sink had to be cleaned up with her boy friend Baylor coming to visit.
+Here are examples of setting with detail embedded in scene action.
+First, with ineffective subjective abstractions: The place was a mess and she was cleaning up with little enthusiasm and carelessly waved things around frustrated she had to do the work.
+Second, with more concrete, objective writing: A clutter of clothes on the floor and dirty dishes in the sink had to be cleaned up with her boy friend Baylor coming to visit.
 She hated cleaning; she kicked scattered trash into a pile with little enthusiasm, frustrated by a forced sense to impress when she really thought Baylor was not worthy of her effort.

 EXAMPLES OF SENSORY AND CONCRETE DETAIL IN DIFFERENT POVs

-Note how details are used in the three different scenes below.
-Also in scene note the use of sensory detail (hot, nude, stove, sink, blotch, etc.).
+Note (1) how details are used in the three different scenes below and (2) the use of sensory detail (hot, nude, stove, sink, blotch, etc.).

 1. Dialogue predominating with enhanced setting.

 “You’re pissing me off,” I said looking at my watch.
 We couldn’t make the movie if we’d left fifteen minutes ago.